-- You need to print and complete the appeal form.
-Submit it to the Office of Admissions no later than 5 days before the opening date of residence halls for the semester or term for which you want to be readmitted.
+- You need to complete the appeal form.
+Submit it no later than 5 days before the opening date of residence halls for the semester or term for which you want to be readmitted.

 - Be thorough in completing the appeal form.
 Remember you need to offer evidence for circumstances beyond your control or proof that upon your return to the classroom, you are prepared to be academically successful.

 - Once you submit your form, your confirmation will tell you what to do next.
 Readmission Committee hearings are usually scheduled on the Monday before classes begin on Wednesday.